jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

 Intended usage: This extension identifier is used for accessing the RPKI registration data through RDAP.

+Extension identifier: rpkiBgpsecRouterCert

+Registry operator: Any

+Published specification: [this document]

+Contact: IETF <iesg@ietf.org>

+Intended usage: This extension identifier is used for accessing the RPKI registration data through RDAP.

+Extension identifier: rpkiBgpsecRouterCerts

+Registry operator: Any

+Published specification: [this document]

+Contact: IETF <iesg@ietf.org>

+Intended usage: This extension identifier is used for accessing the RPKI registration data through RDAP.

+Extension identifier: rpkiBgpsecRouterCertSearchResults

+Registry operator: Any

+Published specification: [this document]

+Contact: IETF <iesg@ietf.org>

+Intended usage: This extension identifier is used for accessing the RPKI registration data through RDAP.

 ## RDAP Reverse Search Registry {#reverse_search_registry}

 IANA is requested to register the following entries in the RDAP Reverse Search Registry at